mizutanilab/RecView/README.md

 </ul>

 ## Release notes
-The current Release contains 64-bit (x64) and 32-bit (x86) executables complied using Visual Studio 2017 C++ and CUDA Toolkit 10.0.
-If your PC is running 64-bit Windows and has NVIDIA Tesla, GeForce, Quadro,or RTX GPUs with 'compute capability' of 3.0 or higher (Kepler or later), the reconstruction calculation can be executed on the GPU.<br>
+The current Release contains a 64-bit (x64) executable complied using Visual Studio 2017 C++ and CUDA Toolkit 10.0.
+If your PC is running 64-bit Windows and has NVIDIA Tesla, GeForce, Quadro,or RTX GPUs with 'compute capability' of 3.0 or higher (Kepler or later), the reconstruction calculation can be executed on the GPU.
+Windows 11's Smart App Control may block compiled executable files, so a signed executable is also provided.
+If this does not work, please try signing the compiled executable yourself. <br>
-The present version can also be compiled with Visual Studio 2008 and CUDA Toolkit 5.5 by using gazoVS2008.sln file.
-An x64CUDA executable built with VS2008 is included in the current Release.
-This exe can run on GPUs with 'compute capability' of 2.0 (Fermi).
-A CUDA executable for x86 platform can be built with VS2008.
+The former version can be compiled with Visual Studio 2008 and CUDA Toolkit 5.5 by using gazoVS2008.sln file.
+Please find x64 CUDA and x86 executables built with VS2008 in Release-230615.
+Those exes can run on GPUs with 'compute capability' of 2.0 (Fermi).

 A test dataset in TIFF format is also included in the Release.